Addiction and Chronic Disease: What’s the Connection and How Can I Get Help?

 Cocaine and Chronic Disease

-Cocaine has a faster and more aggressive impact on the heart than many other illicit drugs.
+Cocaine is known for its significant impact on the heart, comparable to other stimulant illicit drugs.
 It also severely impacts the central nervous system and can lead to cognitive issues like paranoia and severe anxiety disorder.
 Cocaine has been linked to various types of heart disease, high blood pressure, kidney disease, brain damage, and more.
 Long-term cocaine use can also lead to collapsed nostrils, stroke, bowel disease, and sexual dysfunction.

 Alcohol and Chronic Disease